HBO Now: Development

 On October 15, 2014, following a trial of a similar service in Nordic Europe, HBO announced plans to launch an online, subscription video on demand service in the United States in 2015.
 This new service would be geared towards cord cutters – consumers who primarily use online video services to view television programs rather than subscribe to cable or satellite television – and would not have to be purchased as part of a television subscription, therefore also making it a competitor to services such as Netflix.
 This contrasts with HBO's existing online video on demand service, HBO Go, which is only accessible to those who have subscribed to HBO through a television provider.

 On December 9, 2014, it was reported that HBO had outsourced development of the service's infrastructure to Major League Baseball Advanced Media (MLBAM), who also developed the infrastructures used by WatchESPN and WWE Network.
 The network was previously working on a new platform codenamed "Maui"; however HBO, especially after major outages of HBO Go that occurred during several recent season premieres of high-profile HBO series, felt that outsourcing the service to a third-party would bring lower risk to the project.
 Otto Berkes stepped down as the company's Chief Technical Officer following this move.

-The service was officially unveiled as HBO Now during an Apple press event on March 9, 2015.
+The service was unveiled as HBO Now during an Apple press event on March 9, 2015.
 It was also announced that Apple would be the service's exclusive launch partner, with the HBO Now app being exclusive to Apple TV and iOS devices for a three-month period following the service's launch.
-HBO Now content can also be accessed on its website.
-HBO Now officially went live on April 7, 2015, to coincide with the April 12 premiere of the fifth season of Game of Thrones.
-Apple keeps 15% of the monthly subscription fee from users who sign up from an iOS device.
+HBO Now was also accessible via a website.
+HBO Now went live on April 7, 2015, to coincide with the April 12 premiere of the fifth season of Game of Thrones.
+Apple retained 15% of the monthly subscription fee from users who sign up from an iOS device.

 Following the end of the exclusivity period, HBO Now for Android and Amazon Kindle Fire was released on July 16, 2015.
 HBO Now apps for Xbox 360 and Xbox One were released on April 21, 2016.
 On September 15, Sony announced that HBO Now will be available on the PlayStation 3 and PlayStation 4, which was later released on September 29, 2016 in anticipation for the series premiere of Westworld on October 2, and that anyone that subscribed to HBO on PlayStation Vue would be able to access HBO Now at no extra cost.